Howard W. Gilmore: World War II

 Gilmore commanded his submarine skillfully during four Pacific War patrols.
-During his first, on 5 July 1942 attacked three enemy destroyers off Kiska, sinking one and severely damaging the other two, while narrowly avoiding two torpedoes fired in return, for which Gilmore received the Navy Cross.
+During his first, on 5 July 1942, Growler attacked three enemy destroyers off Kiska, sinking one and severely damaging the other two, while narrowly avoiding two torpedoes fired in return, for which Gilmore received the Navy Cross.

-During his second patrol, sank four merchant ships totaling 15,000 tons in the East China Sea near Formosa for which the Navy awarded him another Navy Cross.
+During his second patrol, Growler sank four merchant ships totaling 15,000 tons in the East China Sea near Formosa for which the Navy awarded him another Navy Cross.

-During October 1942, patrolled off Truk in the Caroline Islands as part of a repositioning of submarine assets on the way to Brisbane, Australia.
+During October 1942, Growler patrolled off Truk in the Caroline Islands as part of a repositioning of submarine assets on the way to Brisbane, Australia.
 No significant action occurred.

-4th war patrol and Medal of Honor action
+Fourth war patrol and Medal of Honor action

-at Brisbane, Australia, for repairs to her bow, after she rammed a Japanese patrol vessel in the Bismarck Islands on 7 February 1943.
+at Brisbane, Australia for repairs to her bow after she rammed a Japanese patrol vessel in the Bismarck Islands on 7 February 1943.

 Rear Admiral Andrew C. Bennett, Commandant, Eighth Naval District, bestows the Medal of Honor upon the widow of Howard W. Gilmore.

 The submarine continued to take a heavy toll on shipping on its fourth war patrol, and during the night of 6–7 February 1943, it approached a convoy stealthily for a surface attack.
 Suddenly a convoy escort named Hayasaki closed and prepared to ram.
-As the small ship charged out of the darkness, Gilmore sounded the collision alarm and shouted, "Left full rudder!" — to no avail.
-Perhaps inadvertently, hit the Japanese adversary amidships at 17 knots, heeling the submarine 50 degrees, bending 18 feet of its bow sideways to port, and disabling the forward torpedo tubes.
+As the small ship charged from the darkness, Gilmore sounded the collision alarm and shouted, "Left full rudder!" but to no avail.
+Perhaps inadvertently, Growler hit Hayasaki amidships at 17 knots, heeling the submarine 50 degrees, bending 18 feet of its bow sideways to port and disabling the forward torpedo tubes.

-Simultaneously, the Japanese crew began a burst of machine gun fire at Growlers bridge, killing the junior officer of the deck and a lookout, while wounding Gilmore himself and two other men.
-"Clear the bridge!"
-Gilmore ordered as he struggled to hang on to a frame.
-As the rest of the bridge party dropped down the hatch into the conning tower, the executive officer, Lieutenant Commander Arnold Schade — shaken by the impact and dazed by his own fall into the control room — waited expectantly for his captain to appear.
-Instead from above came the shouted command, "Take her down!"
-Realizing that he could not get below in time if the ship were to escape, Gilmore chose to make the supreme sacrifice for his shipmates.
-Schade hesitated briefly — then obeyed his captain's last order and submerged the crippled ship.
+Simultaneously, the Japanese crew launched a burst of machine gun fire at Growlers bridge, killing the junior officer of the deck and a lookout, while wounding Gilmore and two other men.
+Gilmore ordered the men to clear the bridge as he struggled to cling to the frame.
+As the rest of the bridge party dropped down the hatch into the conning tower, the executive officer, Lieutenant Commander Arnold Schade, shaken by the impact and dazed by his own fall into the control room, waited for Gilmore to appear.
+Instead, he heard, "Take her down!"
+Realizing that he could not drop below in time if the ship were to escape, Gilmore's command meant that he was doomed.
+Schade hesitated briefly and then obeyed the order and submerged the crippled ship.

-Surfacing some time later in hope of reattacking the Hayasaki, Schade found the seas empty.
-The Japanese ship had, in fact, survived the encounter, but there was no sign of Gilmore, who apparently had drifted away during the night.
-Schade and Growlers crew managed to control the ship's flooding and voyaged back to Brisbane on February 17.
+Surfacing some time later to attack the Hayasaki, Schade found the seas empty.
+The Japanese ship had survived the encounter, but there was no sign of Gilmore, who had drifted away during the night.
+Schade and Growlers crew controlled the ship's flooding and voyaged back to Brisbane on February 17.

-For sacrificing himself to save his ship, Commander Howard Gilmore was posthumously awarded the Medal of Honor, "the second man of the submarine force to be so decorated."
+For sacrificing himself to save his ship, Gilmore was posthumously awarded the Medal of Honor, becoming the second man of the submarine force to receive the honor.